wzao1515/w6113.github.io/lecs/16_naiad.md

 * run recursive query component using edges@v0, collect new records as v1
 * repeat with @v1, @v2,... @vi until no more messages
 * This is bulk synchronous processing
+  * the versioning is implicit in which "step" of BSP we are in
+* What if we explicitly tracked the versions instead?

 Consider Spark queries